Speedy0214/Speedy0214.github.io/_posts/2019-11-10-Tutorial-Statistics.md

 ---

 ### Table of content
-1. Probability Theory
+>1.
+Probability Theory
-2.
+>2.
+Basic of probability theory
-3. Control Flow
+>3.
+Conditional probability and independence

 -------